 - 1. DDPA Member, who is also a certified ACS Waiver Provider (2 positions), - 2.
-The Arkansas Waiver Association (2 positions), - 3.
-Waiver Service Recipient or Family Mem Waiyer Service ecipient (2 positions), - 4.
-DDS Dire - 5.
+The Arkansas Waiver Association (2 positions), - Waiyor Sorvice ocipient (2 positions), 3.
+Waiver Service Recipient or Family Mem - 4.
+DDS Dire 5.
 DDS Licensure and Certification Administrator, - 6.
 DDS Ombudsman. - 7.
 DDS Medical Director, - 8.
 DMS Quality Assurance, - DDS Registered Nurse, - 10.
 DDS Waiver Services Administrative Staff, - 11.
 Member-At-Large who is not a member of any organization represented by positions 1 or 2, and - 12.
 Representative from the Arkansas protection and advocacy agency